 The formality levels given are approximate.
 Different sources may list different or more levels, or classify some things differently.
 From what I can tell, there aren't really set levels of formality anyway; it's more of a continuous slope.
 It's just that some things are more polite than others and it depends on the situation which are appropriate.
 My symbols are merely intended to give a general idea of how formal or casual something is.
 Any question marks mean that I'm not so sure about it.

 While, of course, nothing outright forces people to choose words based on their gender, there are strong social tendencies and definite gender-based patterns in word choice, particularly in personal pronouns.
-A male using typically female language will sound strange at best, as will a female using male language (though perhaps less so).
+A male using typically feminine language will sound strange at best, as will a female using masculine language (though perhaps less so).
 Where appropriate, words have been flagged with the following symbols:

 - Feminine, generally used by females.
 Often "cute" words.